mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker-v2.8.md

 Called _sp_ses.{{DOMAIN HASH}} by default, the only purpose of this cookie is to differentiate between different visits.
 Whenever an event is fired, the session cookie is set to expire in 30 minutes.
 (This value can be altered using `setSessionCookieTimeout`.)

 If no session cookie is already present when an event fires, the tracker treats this as an indication that long enough has passed since the user last visited that this session should be treated as a new session rather than a continuation of the previous session.
 The `visitCount` (how many times the user has visited) is increased by one and the `lastVisitTs` (the timestamp for the last session) is updated.

-Note: A new session can be started at any time by calling the function `newSession`.

 #### The ID cookie